 P.S.
 Even though it was a fun experience at the time, I would not recommend hiking to Manoa Falls in the rain, as my friends and I did.

 I’ll admit.
-Waimea Falls isn’t one of my favorite Oahu waterfall hikes, simply because it is not really a hike.
+Waimea Falls isn’t one of my favorite Oahu waterfall hikes, simply because it is not really a hike (and also because they charge you a good chunk of money to see something that nature made).
 So if you are looking for the least physically challenging and least confusing experience to see a waterfall on Oahu, Waimea Falls is the hike for you.
 As a matter of fact, “hike” is a strong word for the path you take to see Waimea Falls.
 To put this in perspective, I, along with my entire kindergarten class at the time, did this so-called “hike” to see this waterfall on the North Shore.
 So not much danger or effort with this choice.

 It should take about 30 minutes to reach the waterfall, as the trail is only around three-fourths of a mile.
 Depending on the weather, swimming may be allowed at Waimea Falls.
 If you do wish to swim under the waterfall, you are required to wear a life jacket.